Juan Bautista Alvarado: Governorship (1839 - 1842)

-Alvarado married Doña Martina Castro on August 24, 1839, in Santa Clara, but did not attend his own wedding having his half-brother, Jose Antonio Estrada, stand in for him.
+Alvarado married Doña Martina Castro on 24 August 1839, in Santa Clara, but did not attend his own wedding having his half-brother, Jose Antonio Estrada, stand in for him.
 Though he claimed to be detained in Monterey on official business, it was rumored he was actually drunk and unable to function.
-After the wedding, Alvarado lived with his bride in Monterey, but continued on with mistress, Raymunda, who lived nearby.
+After the wedding, Alvarado lived with his bride in Monterey, but kept a household nearby with mistress Raymunda.

 The process of secularization of the missions was in its final stages, and it was at this time that Alvarado parceled out much of their land to prominent Californios via land grants.
 Though he took no land for himself, he did however, trade his Rancho El Sur to John B.R.
 Cooper in exchange for Rancho Bolsa del Potrero which he subsequently sold back to Cooper.
 He purchased Rancho El Alisal near Salinas in 1841 from his former tutor William Hartnell.

-In April 1840 a report of a planned revolt against Alvarado by a group of foreigners, led by former ally Isaac Graham, caused the governor to order their arrest and deportation to Mexico City for trial.
-They were eventually, however, acquitted of all charges in June 1841.
-Also in 1841, political leaders in the United States were declaring their doctrine of Manifest Destiny, and Californios grew increasingly concerned over their intentions.
-Vallejo conferred with Castro and Alvarado recommending that Mexico send military reinforcements to enforce their military control of California.
+In April 1840 a report of a planned revolt against Alvarado by a group of foreigners, led by former ally Isaac Graham, caused the governor to order their arrest and deportation.
+They were sent to San Blas and held at Tepic.
+Through the British consul Barron most of the charges failed; nineteen of the exiles returned in 1841 Vallejo, Castro, and Alvarado asked Mexico for presidial reinforcements as overland immigration and talk of American annexation increased.

+In response President Santa Anna sent Brigadier Manuel Micheltorena as governor, comandante general, and inspector, with a batallón fijo drawn largely from convicts.
+Before he reached Monterey, Commodore Thomas ap Catesby Jones seized the presidio in the belief that war had begun, then restored it.
+Alvarado handed the post over and withdrew to El Alisal; he would not resume the civil command and referred Jones to Micheltorena.